 3 Ways an Installment Loan Can Help Your Credit Score

-Here are three ways that a safe, affordable installment loan can help you improve your credit score.
+Here are three ways that a safe, affordable installment loan may help you improve your credit score.

 1. Diversify Your Debt

 When the good people at FICO are creating your credit score, they are sorting all the information on your credit report into five different categories.
-The two most important categories are “Payment History” (which makes up 35 percent of your score) and “Amounts Owed” (30 percent).
+The two most important categories are “Payment History” (which makes up 35% of your score) and “Amounts Owed” (30%).

 If you have a lot of credit card debt, taking out an installment loan to pay some of it off would also help diversify your credit mix.
 And that more diverse mix could help improve your credit.